-On May 5, 2014, Applicant submitted a security clearance application (SF-86).
-On July 27, 2016, the Department of Defense Consolidated Adjudications Facility (DoD CAF) issued Applicant a Statement of Reasons (SOR), detailing security concerns under Guideline B, Foreign Influence.
+On March 27, 2016, Applicant submitted a security clearance application (SF-86).
+On Jenuary 9, 2019, the Department of Defense Consolidated Adjudications Facility (DoD CAF) issued Applicant a Statement of Reasons (SOR), detailing security concerns under Guideline B, Foreign Influence.
 (Item 1.)
-The action was taken under Executive Order 10865 (EO), Safeguarding Classified Information within Industry (February 20, 1960), as amended; DoD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information.
+The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DoD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information, dated June 8, 2017.

-Applicant answered the SOR on August 15, 2016.
+Applicant answered the SOR on February 8, 2019.
+He admitted all the SOR allegations except for subparagraph 1.g. regarding a second bank account.
 He requested that his case be decided by an administrative judge on the written record without a hearing.
-(Item 2.)
-On September 1, 2016, Department Counsel submitted the Government's written case.
-A complete copy of the File of Relevant Material (FORM), containing four Items and an additional request for Administrative Notice, was mailed to Applicant on September 1, 2016, and received by him on September 24, 2016.
+(Item 1.)
+On February 28, 2019, Department Counsel submitted the Government's written case.
+A complete copy of the File of Relevant Material (FORM), containing three Items, was mailed to Applicant on February 28, 2019, and received by him on March 29, 2019.
 The FORM notified Applicant that he had an opportunity to file objections and submit material in refutation, extenuation, or mitigation within 30 days of his receipt of the FORM.
+Applicant failed to respond to the FORM.